akeneo/pim-community-standard/README.md

     - php5-intl
     - php5-mysql
     - php5-mcrypt
- - a PHP opcode cache (Akeneo is tested mainly with APC)
+    - php-apc (opcode and data cache)
  - PHP memory_limit at least at 256 MB on Apache side and 512 MB on CLI side
  - MySQL 5.1 or above
  - Apache mod rewrite enabled
  - Java JRE (for compressing the JavaScript via YUI Compressor)

-Akeneo PIM is based on Symfony 2, Doctrine 2 and Oro Platform [OroPlatform][3].
+Akeneo PIM is based on Symfony 2, Doctrine 2 and [OroPlatform][3].
 These dependencies will be installed automatically with [Composer][2].

 Installation instructions